veeso/termscp/README.md

 ## License 📃

-termscp is licensed under the MIT license since 0.4.0 version. *Older version are licensed under the [GPL-V3](http://www.gnu.org/licenses/gpl-3.0.txt) license.
+termscp is licensed under the MIT license since version 0.4.0.

 You can read the entire license [HERE](LICENSE)

+*Older version (0.1.0 ~ 0.3.3) are licensed under the [GPL-V3](http://www.gnu.org/licenses/gpl-3.0.txt) license*